Rosemary Lavender Deep Hair Conditioner

-You also have a couple options when applying this rosemary lavender deep hair conditioner to your hair.
+You also have a couple of options when applying this rosemary lavender deep hair conditioner to your hair.
 I don’t recommend shampooing before application.

-You can apply in shower and then get out, wait fifteen minutes, then get back in the shower and rinse thoroughly or apply before getting in shower, wait fifteen minutes, then rinse thoroughly.
+You can apply in the shower and then get out, wait fifteen minutes, then get back in the shower and rinse thoroughly or apply before getting in the shower, wait fifteen minutes, then rinse thoroughly.

 5 Tbsp Sweet Almond Oil